walidelkhatib/jira-codecommit-rovo-power/README.md

 The power's `mcp.json` includes `autoApprove` lists for reference, but you must manually add them to your user-level configuration.

 Edit `~/.kiro/settings/mcp.json` and add your credentials:

+**⚠️ Security Notice:** The `autoApprove` lists below are suggestions for fully autonomous workflows.
+Auto-approving `aws___call_aws` grants Kiro broad AWS access. **Strongly recommended:** Use a dedicated AWS profile with CodeCommit-only permissions.
+See the power documentation for detailed security recommendations.

 ```json
 {